 - Cook and continue to whisk until it thickens.
 If it gets too thick, add more milk; if it too watery, mix a little cold water or milk with some flour/starch and pour in, stir until thickened.

-UPDATE: The photo represents the use of tapioca starch, but I've found Namaste Perfect Flour Blend to work much better, and provide a better color and texture.
+UPDATE: The photo represents the use of tapioca starch, but I've found brown or white rice flour works best.

 © Copyrighted 2010 - 2015.
 Carla's Gluten Free Recipe Box.
 All rights reserved.
 All content, photos and images are copyrighted by us or their respective owners.
 You must obtain permission by their owners before using any of them.

 Visit Carla’s Gluten Free Online Store.